Cloudy Skies Ahead

 Intimate and Domestic Partner Violence

 For example, in 2016, a woman or girl’s most significant threat may be living under the same roof as them.
-A best friend from graduate school shared with me that she, her sister, and mother lived for years under the constant threat of physical violence from her father.
+A best friend from grad school shared with me that she, her sister, and her mother lived for years under the constant threat of physical violence from her father.
 Her father was a wealthy businessman who had married his secretary, my friend’s mother.
 Domestic violence is something that many women have to navigate in their daily lives, and the data on this issue can be troubling to read:

 “Homicide as a result of domestic violence makes up a greater proportion of female homicides than it does male homicides.
 In the United Kingdom, 37 percent of murdered women were killed by an intimate partner compared to 6 percent for men.
-Between 40 and 70 percent of women murdered in Canada, Australia, South Africa, Israel and the United States were killed by an intimate partner.
+Between 40 and 70 percent of women murdered in Canada, Australia, South Africa, Israel, and the United States were killed by an intimate partner.
 The World Health Organization states that globally, about 38% of female homicides are committed by an intimate partner.”
 Source Wikipedia

 Rape and Sexual Assault in the Military

-During my time in the U.S. Navy, many of my male colleagues talked about their female colleagues in the most unflattering of ways.
+During my time in the U.S. Navy, many of my male colleagues talked about their female colleagues in very unflattering ways.
 Words like whore, slut, skank, lesbo, and bitch were used to describe fellow servicewomen.
 One time, I confronted a colleague, who often referred to most women in these terms.
 I asked him what if someone mentioned to his mother that way.
 He laughed and said, “I’m sure back in the day some nigga did call my mom a bitch, and maybe that’s what she was.”

-These attitudes and views undermine the military’s goal of ensuring a fighting force that respects all its members no matter their identity.
+These attitudes and views undermine the military’s goal of ensuring a fighting force that respects all its members, no matter their identity.
 These views and opinions also explain the alarming rate of sexual assault in the military.

 “It’s hard to nail down the numbers because it’s estimated that 70 percent of the victims never report it, but the Pentagon estimates that one in three servicewomen are sexually assaulted — twice the civilian rate.”

-My transition from an “Alpha” male culture in the military to a touchy-feely social work culture was an education in socialization for me.
-My women social worker colleagues and peers shared stories about riding the public transit in Chicago and having to deal with strange men pulling out their penises and showing it to them.
-There were also stories of random men yelling sexually explicit things to them or groping them while taking the bus or train in Chicago.
+My transition from an uber-masculine culture in the military to a touchy-feely social work culture was an education in socialization for me.
+My women’s social work colleagues and peers shared stories about riding the public transit in Chicago and dealing with strange men pulling out their penises and showing them to them.
+There were also stories of random men yelling sexually explicit things or groping them while taking the bus or train.
 As a man, these things never happened to me.
 I never thought about the possibility of some strange person groping me on the train.
 Through the years, I’ve had numerous women of different racial and class backgrounds share their stories about dealing with sexual and physical abuse at the hands of various men in their lives.

 The Hurricane: Black Men on Black Women

 Black men, I’ve come to respect and love, like Jimi Hendrix and Huey P. Newton, all are guilty of abusing black women.
-Their abuses towards women, and in particular black women, have been well documented.
+Their abuses towards women, particularly black women, have been well documented.
 It doesn’t take away from their achievements, but it does demonstrate that even those you see as heroes can become suddenly more flawed once you scratch the surface.
 These men who changed the world also were fallible.
 They hurt women in their lives in the most brutal of ways.
-Black women often suffer in silence only finding comfort in each other.
+Black women often suffer in silence, only finding comfort in each other.
 Unfortunately, white feminist organizations fall silent when violence, either domestically or by the state, occurs against black women.

 History has shown us that in the struggle against racism, black women have been on the frontlines since day one.
-Harriett Tubman, Sojourner Truth, Ida B. Well, Fannie Lou Hamer, Assata Shakur, Angela Davis, Alicia Garza, and Opal Tometi are only a handful of sistas who’ve put themselves in harm’s way in the name of truth, justice, and real equity.
-Many of these women will never be known as well as Malcolm X or have a national holiday named after them like Dr. King.
+Harriett Tubman, Sojourner Truth, Ida B. Well, Fannie Lou Hamer, Assata Shakur, Angela Davis, Alicia Garza, Briahna Joy Gray, and Opal Tometi are only a handful of sistas who’ve put themselves in harm’s way in the name of truth, justice, and real equity.
+Many of these women will never be as well known as Malcolm X or have a national holiday named after them like Dr. King.
 But we must do better as brothas to respect, love, and care for our sistas as they’ve done for us since day one.
 I think Jesse Williams said it much better than I can when it comes to what we black men need to do:

 Meet Me in the Sky

-In contrast, George Clooney has been known to be the quintessential gentlemen.
+In contrast, George Clooney has been known to be the quintessential gentleman.
 I prefer to be the George Clooney type of guy.
-(And I’m comfortable enough in my sexuality to admit that George is quite the debonair dude.)
-Whether you plan on having a one-night stand or making her your life partner, treating her with respect is critical.
+(And I’m comfortable enough in my sexuality to admit that George is quite the debonair Dude.)
+Treating her with respect is critical whether you plan to have a one-night stand or make her your life partner.
 This isn’t about putting women on a pedestal.
 It’s about recognizing their humanity and treating them accordingly.
-I realized a long time ago it was contradictory to judge a woman for her sexuality and not judge men the same way.
-If a person is safe and the sex is consensual, people can get their freak on with all the people they want, whether man, woman, or somewhere in between.
+I realized a long time ago it was contradictory to judge a woman for her sexuality and not judge men in the same matter.
+If a person is safe and the sex is consensual, people can get their freak on with all the people they want.

-Those wanting to get involved with women’s rights efforts and equality for all should research a few organizations and sites, and join up.
+Those wanting to get involved with women’s rights efforts and equality for all should research a few organizations and sites and join up.
 Websites like Everyday Sexism Project share stories of how men and women combat sexism in their daily lives.
 Organizations like the National Organization for Men Against Sexism and the ACLU are just two of the many organizations tackling sexism and championing women’s rights.

 Let me share two stories with you.

-The first story pertains to one woman I worked with in undergrad.
+The first story pertains to one woman I worked with as an undergrad.
 I basically gave her all types of unwanted sexual attention.
 It never occurred to me until a friend pointed it out to me.
-I ran into that young lady a couple of years later at a pub.
+I ran into that young lady a couple of years later at a college pub.
 I pulled her to the side and apologized for acting like a total ass towards her.
 She accepted my apology, but it didn’t excuse my actions.

 I’m sharing this because we all screw up in life, but recognizing it and changing our toxic behavior helps us grow.
 If the roles were reversed, I would have been uncomfortable in both situations.
 There’s no excuse for my actions, and I was responsible for making women feel uncomfortable.
 I was lucky to be wise enough to redeem myself by offering each respective woman a sincere apology.
 I was young and stupid, but I have done my best over the years not to be that guy again.

-Ultimately, if the world is to become a more equal place, woman and girls must be given the same opportunities as their male counterparts.
-Like men, there’s a lot we can do to stand up to sexism in the world and become evolved men.
+So if the world is to become a more equal place, women and girls must be given the same opportunities as their male counterparts.
+As men, there’s a lot we can do to stand up to sexism in the world and become evolved men.
 An evolved man is someone who treats everyone with respect and dignity.
 They learn from their mistakes and try to do better.
 This includes how you deal with the women in your life.
 Women have to deal with a lot of shit already.
-We don’t want to be the cause of more it.
-Biologically, male and female give each child 23 chromosomes apiece thus showing how interconnected we are to each other.
-Male and female would not exist without one another.
-Thus, the destinies of both men and women have always been intertwined.
-Like the yin and yang, life is all about finding positive balance.
-It’s up to men to be bold enough to see that balance and make sure the other half of the species is valued.
-An old Chinese proverb once said, “Women hold up half of the sky.”
-It would be nice if men stepped up and held up the other half of the sky with them.
+We don’t want to be the cause more of it.
+This post is not saying that women are all perfect either.
+Women abuse, sexually assault, oppress, and hurt others as well.
+All humans can be capable of inhumanity.